 Looe and Polperro Coast GuideLooe is a small seaside resort located in south east Cornwall around ten miles from the centre of Plymouth.
 Looe is a busy fishing village and seaside resort - it is also a popular centre for recreational fishing and is regarded as the main base for shark fishing in the UK.
 The village is divided into two, East and West Looe by the River Looe which is spanned by a famous seven arch bridge.

 The bridge was opened in1853 and replaced and earlier wooden bridge which had burnt down.
 By the mid-19th century Looe had developed into a major port which was involved in trading tin, arsenic and granite with France and the near continent.
 Fishing and boat building were also established at this time and Looe became an important centre for the pilchard fishing.

-For details of Looe Hotels and Holidays, Guest Houses, Cottages and Attractions.
+For details of Looe Hotels and Holidays, Guest Houses, Cottages and visit Attractions.
 Go to Looe Hotels Guest Houses and Cottages

 Present day Looe is a popular tourist destination with many visitors each year who are drawn by its charm and ambience.
 Looe offers beautiful sea views, narrow winding streets and quaint cottages and shops.
 There are also plenty of interesting pubs and places to try out the local seafood.
 There is a foot passenger ferry service between East and West Looe.